jakobsenfrukt/jakobsenfrukt-old/readme.md

 # JF&G

-website for professional design studio jakobsen frukt & grønt
+website for award-winning design studio jakobsen frukt & grønt

-using all kinds of professional front end technology
+using all kinds of professional front-end technology

 very cool